shahramyalameha/vasp_wavecar_parity/README.md

 ## tips
 - You may run a non-scf calculation which has few kpoints ( target K included of course!) after scf calculation.
-- About INVERSION SYMMETRY, usually it's not locate in (0,0,0).
-So you should carefully check it's coordinate according to POSCAR or you'll get wrong result.
+- About INVERSION SYMMETRY, usually it's not locate in (0,0,0), although I sugguest you put it at 000.
+You should carefully check it's coordinate according to POSCAR or you'll get wrong result.
 - For the case considering soc, if the system has time reversal symmetry then each band is doubly degenerate and only one need to take into count.

 ## example